Scary Hours

-Scary Hours is the second extended play recorded by Canadian rapper Drake.
+Scary Hours is the second extended play by Canadian rapper Drake.
 It was first released on January 19, 2018 by Young Money Entertainment, Cash Money Records and Republic Records.
 It contains the single "God's Plan", which also appeared on Drake's fifth studio album Scorpion (2018).
 The EP was revealed to the public via social media shortly before its release.
-A sequel Scary Hours 2 was released March 5th, 2021.
+A sequel, Scary Hours 2, was released March 5, 2021; another follow-up, For All the Dogs Scary Hours Edition, was released on November 17, 2023.

 Background

 Following his 2016 album Views and 2017 mixtape More Life, Drake announced the surprise release of the two-song EP Scary Hours on January 19, 2018 featuring the songs "God's Plan" and "Diplomatic Immunity".
 Several celebrity news outlets commented on the fact that Drake mentions his relationship with singer Jennifer Lopez in the "Diplomatic Immunity" lyric: "2010 was when I lost my halo / 2017 I lost a J. Lo / A Rotterdam trip had me on front page, though".
 Drake was accused of stealing another artist's cover art on January 22, 2018.

 After the release of Scorpion later that year, the EP was removed from streaming services as "God's Plan" was moved to that album.
 "Diplomatic Immunity" was then reformatted as a standalone single.